 For riders not ready to tackle the full Ride of the Damned, this route offers the opportunity to sample the best parts of this legendary racing route.

 Riding clockwise from the town of Wakefield, riders start climbing immediately up Route 366 before it transitions to Chemin MacLaren.
-The route continues north on a mix of pavement and gravel, before turning off of Chemin des Erable onto Chemin du Lac Bernard, where riders have the option of continuing for a few extra meters to Magasin General de la Peche in the village of Lascelle.
+The route continues north on a mix of pavement and gravel, past Old Reilly Cemetery on Shouldice Rd., before turning off of Chemin des Erable onto Chemin du Lac Bernard, where riders have the option of continuing for a few extra meters to Magasin General de la Peche in the village of Lascelle.
 While less than 15 kilometers from the start of the route, it’s fully stocked with everything a hungry/thirsty cyclist could want, making it an excellent option for those who may have forgotten to bring a mid-ride snack.

 From Lascelle, continue upward along Chemin des Erable before turning left onto Chemin Kalalla.
 From here you’ll ride primarily gravel for almost 14 kilometers before you hit the Chemin Fieldville and the bottom half of the Lowest of the Low route.
-Here, riders turn right and follow Chemin Fieldville on a mix of gravel and pavement all the way to the village of Low,
+Here, riders turn right on Chemin McDonald, continuing on a mix of gravel and pavement all the way to the village of Low,

 In the village of Low, riders have the option of resupplying at a small gas station/convenience store or lunch at the Pineview family-style restaurant, before continuing east on Chemin Paugan, up a steep climb to the top of Paugan Dam (namesake of the Ride of the Damned) and a spectacular view of the rushing water.